pedropark99/figma/cran-comments.md

+## Resubmission
+This is a resubmission.
+To meet the changes requested by CRAN, I made the following adjustments in this version:

+* Surround every package name, software name and API name by single quotes in title and description fields of DESCRIPTION;

+* Added the URL to Figma's API in the Description field of DESCRIPTION;

+* Added the missing 'Value' section in the documentation of `get_figma_page()`;

+* Removed all code examples in the documentation of non-exported functions, to avoid the use of `:::` operator;

+Besides these requested changes, I added to DESCRIPTION:

+* URLs to the repository and website of the package;

+* URL to Bug Report;

 ## R CMD check results

 The package passed on R CMD check with no ERRORs or WARNINGs on all platforms.